ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

     Y.ItsaDateTimePicker.getTime().then(
         function(newdate) {
             // newdate is a Date-object
-            // newdate.getHours() and newdate.getMinutes() contain the responsevalues
+            // newdate.getHours() and newdate.getMinutes() contain the responsevalue
             // the other fields are empty: 01-01-1900 hh:mm:00,000
             ...
         },